 someone has your password

-1. Open your account settings by clicking the Google Apps icon at the top and then Account in your Google apps.
+1. In Gmail, open your account settings by clicking the Google Apps icon at the top and then Account in your Google apps.

 2. In your account, on the left menu, click Security.

-3. Click App passwords and then you will need to verify it is you by putting in your password.
+1. Click App passwords and then you verify it is you by entering your password.

 4. Click Select app and then choose Other (Custom name) from the dropdown list.

-6. You will then be given the password key for this app.
-Screenshot or store this in a safe place as it won't generate anymore.
-Go back to Method:CRM and paste in this password in the email settings for the email password.
+6. You will then be given the password key for this app as highlighted in dark yellow below.
+Screenshot or store this in a safe place as this is not stored anywhere.
+Go back to Method and paste in this password in the Gmail server settings for the email password.

 And that's it!
 You're done!